yhoriuchi/cjdata/README.md

 ## Example

-This is a basic example which reshape data for conjiont analysis.
+This is a basic example which reshapes data (wide-form) for conjiont analysis.
 The original data set is from *Campus Diversity: The Hidden Conseus* by John Carey, Katie Clayton, and Yusaku Horiuchi (Cambridge University Press, 2020).
 The complete replication package is available at https://doi.org/10.7910/DVN/KMS5ZY.
 For more information about the book, see: https://horiuchi.org/diversity/.

 ``` r
 library(cjdata)